A. J. Foyt IV: Early career in IndyCar

 Foyt began racing Junior Dragsters as a nine-year-old after a family friend and his uncle purchased a dragster for him and won two championships with it.
 He progressed to racing karts on paved road courses and dirt tracks where he remained for the following six years, before going on to drive formula race cars in 2001.
 In 2001, he won six of nine SCCA events to claim the Southwest Regional championship.
 He finished third in SCCA's national point championships and was the series' Rookie of the Year.
 That same year, he competed at the World Karting Association's Dirt World Championships at Daytona Beach, Florida and finished second in the Briggs Heavy feature event.
 Foyt competed in his first USAC Silver Crown event that August.
 In early 2002, he worked for his grandfather's team A. J. Foyt Enterprises in its race shop and as a pit lane crew member for driver Airton Daré.
 Foyt was later signed to drive for the team in the newly formed Infiniti Pro Series in mid-year.
 Foyt won the championship with four wins and four pole positions in seven events.

-After passing his rookie test at Texas Motor Speedway on October 31, 2002, allowing him to obtain an Indy Racing League (IRL) racing license, he progressed to Foyt Enterprises' IRL IndyCar Series team for the 2003 season, finishing 21st in the final standings.
+After passing his rookie test at Texas Motor Speedway on October 31, 2002, allowing him to obtain an Indy Racing League (IRL) racing license, Foyt progressed to Foyt Enterprises' IRL IndyCar Series team for the 2003 season, finishing 21st in the final standings.
 Foyt currently holds the record for the youngest driver to race in the Indy 500.
 His rookie race in 2003 occurred on his nineteenth birthday.
 He took the record from Josele Garza who was slightly over two months older for his first start in 1981.

-He continued to struggle in the IndyCar Series, finishing 18th overall in the 2004 season points and falling to twentieth in the 2005 series.
+Foyt continued to struggle in the IndyCar Series, finishing 18th overall in the 2004 season points and falling to twentieth in the 2005 series.
 In the 2005 Indianapolis 500 Foyt was involved in an accident with Champ Car World Series driver Bruno Junqueira, who sustained a fractured back.
 The season did not improve as the team switched from Toyota to Chevrolet power mid-season and Foyt was replaced for the late-season road course events by Jeff Bucknum.